-However, as iconic as the Elvis and Nixon photo is, the story is even more so.
+However, as iconic as this Elvis and Nixon photo is, the story behind it is even more captivating.

-It all started a few days before the photo was taken.
-In December of 1970, Elvis Presley spent $100,000 on Christmas presents — 32 handguns and 10 Mercedes-Benzes.
-His wife, Priscilla, and his father both reprimanded the king, telling him that maybe $100,000 was a little much to spend all at once.
+The fateful meeting of Elvis and Nixon started a few days before the photo was taken.
+It was December 1970, and Elvis Presley had just spent $100,000 on Christmas presents which included 32 handguns and 10 Mercedes-Benzes.
+His wife Priscilla and his father both reprimanded him, telling the King of Rock and Roll that maybe $100,000 was a little much to spend all at once.

-So, naturally, Elvis needed to get some space from all that negativity and did what anyone would do.
-He took his presents and hopped on the next available flight out of Memphis, and headed to Washington D.C.
-Then, he got bored and hopped on another flight to Los Angeles.
+Irritated by their reaction, Elvis took his presents and hopped onto the next available flight out of Memphis and headed to Washington D.C.
+Then, perhaps because he got bored, Elvis hopped onto another flight to Los Angeles.

-“The narc badge represented some kind of ultimate power to him,” Priscilla wrote later, in her memoirs.
+Presley thought the badge might allow him to fly outside of the country with his collection of handguns, should his boredom ever escalate beyond the continental United States.
+Indeed, according to Presley’s wife, “The narc badge represented some kind of ultimate power to him,” she wrote in her memoir.
 “With the federal narcotics badge, he [believed he] could legally enter any country both wearing guns and carrying any drugs he wished.”

 So, just one day after arriving in Los Angeles, Elvis headed back to D.C.

-While on his flight, Elvis penned a handwritten note to President Nixon, as one does, when requesting a personal meeting.
+While on his flight, Elvis penned a handwritten note to President Nixon in order to request a personal meeting.

 They denied his request.

 However, back at the White House, good news was awaiting Elvis.
-His letter, miraculously, had found its way into the hands of one of Nixon’s aides named Bud Krogh.
+His letter had miraculously found its way into the hands of one of Richard Nixon’s aides named Bud Krogh.

 Unfortunately, the Secret Service confiscated the King’s gift before he could pass it onto the president.
 However, once they thoroughly checked him out, they escorted him into the Oval Office.

-According to staffers, the meeting was a brief one, during which Elvis showed off his collection of police badges, and told Nixon that he was in full support of his regime.
+According to staffers, the meeting was a brief one during which Elvis showed off his collection of police badges and told Nixon that he was in full support of his presidency.
 At the end of the meeting, Elvis asked for a narcotics badge.

 After the meeting, Elvis went home with his badge, which of course, yet unbeknownst to him, did not actually permit him to cross borders with firearms or narcotics.
-At the request of Elvis, the meeting was kept secret for a year, and not even highly publicized until after his death by overdose years later.
+At the request of the King, the meeting was kept secret for a year and not even publicized until after Elvis’ death by overdose years later.